Uiedbook/Exabase/xtree/IMPLEMENTATION.md

 - **Objective**: Insert or update a record in the index.
 - **Steps**:
-  1. Store the data against the provided ID in `idBase`.
+  1. Store the data against the provided ID in `base`.
   2. For each attribute-value pair in the data:
      - Retrieve or create the corresponding attribute node.
      - Add the ID to the set associated with the value.